Cape Primrose (Streptocarpus hybrida) Indoor Care, Propagation, Problems and Solutions

 Streptocarpus hybrida is native to South Africa where it is found growing on shaded rocky hillsides or cliffs, on the ground, in rock crevices and almost anywhere the seeds can germinate and grow.

-According to American Society for the Prevention of Cruelty to Animals, Streptocarpus hybrida are non-toxic to humans and pets.
-They are safe to grow in the home.
+No. According to ASPCA, Streptocarpus hybrida are non-toxic to humans and pets.
+Cape Primrose are safe to grow in a space where there are children, cats, dogs and other pets.

 Related Plants